Jude9d/Run-OpenSPARC-T1-on-the-CentOS/README.md

-There are no license for these softwares, you need to install and setup the license by youself, I only provide the environment for running OpenSPARC, I alrady tested the environment with my license.
+There are no license for these softwares, you need to install and setup the license by youself, I only provide the environment for running OpenSPARC, I already tested the environment with my license, it works OK.

-More informations on the baidu disk, or you can reference my blog here :https://blog.csdn.net/oYeXingDeHuHuan1/article/details/124620324?spm=1001.2014.3001.5502 .
+ You can get more informations form  the PDF  on the baidu disk, or you can reference my blog here :https://blog.csdn.net/oYeXingDeHuHuan1/article/details/124620324?spm=1001.2014.3001.5502 .
 I will update more informations about Run-OpenSPARC-T1-on-the-CentOS here .